×

 All about Charnockite and Ignimbrite Properties

 Know all about Charnockite and Ignimbrite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Ignimbrite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Ignimbrite is Aphanitic.
 Charnockite appears Veined or Pebbled and Ignimbrite appears Dull, Vesicular and Foilated.
-The luster of Charnockite is not available while that of Ignimbrite is vitreous to dull.
+The luster of Charnockite is while that of Ignimbrite is vitreous to dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Ignimbrite is available in beige, black, brown, grey, pink, white colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Ignimbrite are cemetery markers, commemorative tablets, creating artwork.